Edition 1

 driver[+transport]://[username@][hostname][:port]/[path][?extraparameters]

-, using SSH transport and the SSH username ccurran
+towada, using SSH transport and the SSH username ccurran.

 xen+ssh://ccurran@towada/